-viders are paid by a managed care entity (or entities) that is paid a monthly capitated payment. excify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state. ders are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-The state of the monthly capitated payment to managed care entities is reduced or returned in part to the state.
-The state of the Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
-Appendix I: Financial Accountability I-3: Payment (7 of 7) ional Payment Arrangements i.
+Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.

+g.
+Additional Payment Arrangements

+i.
 Voluntary Reassignment of Payments to a Governmental Agency.
+Select one:

-Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
+No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.

 Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as I-3: Payment (7 of 7) g.
-Addi itional Payment Arrangements i.
-Voluntary Reassignment of Payments to a Governmental Agency.
-Select one: Specify the governmental agency (or agencies) to which reassignment may be made.
+Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).

+Specify the governmental agency (or agencies) to which reassignment may be made.